metricationmatters/research/proposals/AreaAndVolume.md

 At the moment I'm going to suggest "1 quad = 1 square meter" and "1 vol = 1 cubic meter".

-I don't care about the names, they could be anything but would be handy to have them be one syllable.
+I don't care about the particular names I've currently selected, they could be anything but would be handy to have them be one syllable.

 Area
 ====